How to Avoid Buying the Worst Central Vacuum

 And it’s exactly the same with a central vacuum system.
 Of all the components that go into a central vacuum system, the most important is the installation, the part where the technicians put the pipes and wires into the walls of your home.
-Here's why: If your vacuum unit or hoses break, they can easily be repaired or replaced, but if you have a bad installation, you’ve got a real situation on your hands.
+Here's why: If your vacuum unit or hoses break, they can easily be repaired or replaced, but if you have a bad installation, you’ve got a real situation on your hands because the pipes and wiring are hidden behind walls.
 That’s why choosing the right central vacuum company is so important.
 You’ll regret it if you leave the job to an unlicensed or untrained company.
+We see this often.

 A problems associated with a bad installation may or may not show up right away, but I guarantee you they WILL show up eventually, even if it takes several months.
 Then the problems will start coming fast and furious.

 I wish my customers and potential customers alike could come along on some of my service calls.
 Then they’d see firsthand the nightmare installation problems I deal with on a daily basis, all of them caused by inexperienced or unlicensed companies.